 Which are you experiencing?

 - No error message, but the email is never received - steps below

 - A "We're having trouble emailing you" banner at the top of your screen - steps below

-No error message, but the email is never received
+No error message, but the email isn't received

-1. The email could just be delayed reaching your inbox.
-Sometimes it might take just a short bit longer, so give it 30-60 minutes to give it a chance to come through if it hasn't.
+1. The email could just be delayed in reaching your inbox.
+Sometimes, the email might take a bit longer.
+Give it 30-60 minutes to come through.

 On the website, go to Settings > Your Account > Preferences, and scroll to Contact Preferences.
 Make sure boxes are checked for the email you may be missing.
 (Please note that unchecking either of these will not turn off Concierge notifications.)